NickolayScout/RBZH/readme.md

 3) Downtime between turns.

 This was discovered during first playtest.
 I introduced a "squad" management for groups of similar enemies, and, later, gave players something to do between turns.
 DND solves it by "reaction" resource, which you can spend once between your turns.
 I've added a shared team resource called "Fusion / Coherence" (depending on how you  want it translated), which is a **shared resource** of players can spend on powerful support actions between turns.
 This resource is finite within one initiative, shared between players suggesting tragedy of commons kind of managment, and scales down with players' stress.
-The more PCs are stressed, the less coherent their unit is, tiying stress mechanics closer to combat.
+The more PCs are stressed, the less coherent their unit is, tying stress mechanics closer to combat.

 On a side note, I've experimented with "deck of turns" which reshuffles initiative every round.
 The idea was to keep players engaged, because they would not know whose next turn is.
-The Ataman class -- a "warleader" whoose primary feature is leading a bunch of somewhat disposable NPCs -- would have access to see turn order, and class ability to swap two players in that deck, emphasizing "tactical leader" archetype.
+The Ataman class -- a "warleader" whose primary feature is leading a bunch of somewhat disposable NPCs -- would have access to see turn order, and class ability to swap two players in that deck, emphasizing "tactical leader" archetype.
 As much as I loved the concept, it was scrapped because reshuffling the deck each round is a lot of overhead on the table.

 4) Hoarding